A sturdy, tough kitchen mixer is supposed to last forever, right?

 If you have a simple hand mixer that is broken, more often than not it is usually cheaper and easier to just replace it with a new one.

 If you have an expensive kitchen stand mixer, repairing it yourself or bringing it into a shop may be a lot cheaper than replacing it.

-If your kitchen mixer is really, really old or if you’ve gone through two or three worm gear replacements, it may be time to upgrade to newer and better mixer for your home or bakery.
+If your kitchen mixer is really, really old, or if you’ve gone through two or three worm gear replacements, it may be time to upgrade to the newer and better mixer for your home or bakery.